 - (1) Physicians are obliged to maintain confidentiality regarding everything confided in them, or becoming known to them, in their capacity as a physician, including after the death of the patient.
 This also includes written communications from the patient, records concerning patients, X-ray images and other examination findings. - (2) Physicians are authorised to disclose information insofar as they have been released from their obligation to maintain confidentiality or insofar as disclosure is necessary in order to safeguard a higher-ranking legally protected interest.
 Statutory duties to give evidence and obligations of notification remain unaffected.
-Insofar as statutory provisions restrict the physician's obligation to maintain confidentiality, the physician is to inform the patient of this situation. - (3) Physicians may provide their staff, as well as persons taking part in medical activities in preparation for the profession, with access to patient information.
-They must instruct them regarding the statutory duty to maintain confidentiality, and must document this instruction in writing. - (4) Physicians are authorised to disclose information to the staff of service providers, as well as other persons participating in professional activities, insofar as this disclosure is required to enlist the services of the participating persons.
-Physicians must ensure that the participating persons are obliged in writing to maintain confidentiality.
-This obligation to maintain confidentiality must be carried out by physicians or delegated to the service providers commissioned by them. - (5) If several physicians examine or treat the same patient, simultaneously or consecutively, they are mutually released from the obligation to maintain confidentiality insofar as the patient's informed consent has been given or can be assumed.
+Insofar as statutory provisions restrict the physician's obligation to maintain confidentiality, the physician is to inform the patient of this situation. - (3) Physicians must instruct their staff, and persons taking part in medical activities in preparation for the profession, regarding the statutory duty to maintain confidentiality, and must document this instruction in writing. - (4) If several physicians examine or treat the same patient, simultaneously or consecutively, they are mutually released from the obligation to maintain confidentiality insofar as the patient's informed consent has been given or can be assumed.